bn4t/verteilzentrum/README.md

 ## Command line flags
 - `-config <config file>` - The location of the config file to use.
 Defaults to `config.toml` in the working directory.
-- `-datadir <data directory>` - The location where all persistent data should be stored.
+- `-datadir <data directory>` - The location where all persistent data is stored.
 Defaults to the working directory.